top of page

 Ecological Benefits

-Wild Stonecrop (Sedum ternatum) is a native perennial plant that provides ecological benefits in Maryland's landscapes.
+Woodland Stonecrop (Sedum ternatum) is a native perennial plant that provides ecological benefits in Maryland's landscapes.
 Its low-growing, succulent foliage forms mats that are valuable for erosion control and ground cover in various habitats.
+It is a good alternative to pachysandra.
+The white or more rarely pink or yellow star shaped flowers are very attractive to pollinators in spring, as well as being a host plant for the common buckeye, variegated fritillary, and other butterflies.

-This plant's adaptability to low water use and well-drained soils makes it a hardy and low-maintenance choice for gardens and natural areas.
+This plant's adaptability to drought and shade, as well as being deer, rabbit, and air pollution resistant, makes it a hardy and low-maintenance choice for gardens and natural areas.
 By stabilizing soil and preventing erosion, Wild Stonecrop supports the health and balance of local ecosystems in Maryland, particularly in areas prone to soil disturbance.
-Additionally, its clusters of small white to pink flowers attract pollinators, contributing to local biodiversity.

 SKU: SETE